Tawneystitt/Tawneystitt/README.md

 <p align="center"> <img src="https://i.imgur.com/5FFyToL.jpeg" height="80%" width="80%" alt="]"/>

 <b><p align="center">💬I am a Computer Information Systems student at the University of Louisville majoring in web development.
-This portfolio go's over my projects I have completed during my time at the University of Louisville.
+This portfolio go's over different projects I have completed during my time at the University of Louisville.
 Thanks for checking it out!</br>

 <h2>Internships: </h2>
    QA IT Intern for KFC YUM Brands: July 2023 - present